 Proposed method

 In this contribution, partial CU is proposed.
 A partial CU is defined as a CU which contains both areas inside and outside a picture.
-For partial CU, only the area inside the picture boundary is considered valid and coded.
+For partial CU, only the area inside the picture boundary is considered valid and coded, as shown in Figure 1.